Signature Service Days

 Participants choose between some 25 service opportunities in Charleston, the surrounding area or right here on campus.
 Projects range from fundraisers and work for local non-profit organizations to "community aid" trips to nearby towns.
 Other opportunities involve interacting with local youth as well as work to benefit seniors, veterans and those who are victims of natural disasters and other unfortunate circumstances.

 For some students, Jumpstart 2 G.I.V.E. is a life-changing experience.

 National Make a Difference Day

 Join the action on Oct.
-26, 2013, the 23rd annual Make a Difference Day, the nation’s largest day of community service.
-On Make a Difference Day 2013, millions of volunteers will unite to improve the lives of others in their communities.
-Here in Charleston, we will be hosting a number of opportunities including a “Boo Bash” for local kids, a community celebration and fun service projects throughout our community.
+11, 2014, the 24th annual Make a Difference Day, the nation’s largest day of community service.
+On Make a Difference Day 2014, millions of volunteers will unite to improve the lives of others in their communities.
+Here in Charleston, we will be hosting a number of opportunities including a community celebration and fun service projects throughout our community.
 Details will be available beginning Oct.
 1.

 In 2010, the national poverty rate was 15.1 percent, while Illinois’ rate was 13.8 percent.
 EIU Student Community Service coordinates “EIU Hunger Challenge” as a month-long program to bring education and action to this important human issue.
 Currently, Coles County's poverty rate is surpassing 18 percent.
 Eastern Illinois Foodbank, which serves a 14-county area in Eastern Illinois covering just over 8,000 square miles including Coles County, reports that in 2012 one in six people may not have food for dinner tonight.